ShopwareAcademy/DevOpsSecurityScanningShopware/README.md

 This project is part of the **DevOps** learning path of the Shopware Academy.

-It shows the prepared reference project state for the practical lab **Adding Security Scanning With GitHub Actions**.
+It shows the reference project state for the practical lab **Adding Security Scanning With GitHub Actions**.

 It demonstrates how to:

 - Start from a real Shopware project repository.
 - Keep local environment files and generated runtime files out of Git.
 - Provide a committed `composer.lock` file for Composer security audits.
-- Prepare the repository for GitHub Actions security workflows.
+- Add GitHub Actions security workflows for image scans, dependency audits, scheduled checks, and a blocking gate.

 Tested for **Shopware 6.7**.

 ## Reference Project

 This repository is an educational reference state for the Academy practical lab.
-It is meant for comparing your local setup with a known project state before you add the GitHub Actions workflow files.
+It is meant for comparing your local setup with a known project state after you add the GitHub Actions workflow files.

 You do not need to run this project locally to use it as a reference.
-The most important files and folders to compare before starting the workflow steps are:
+The most important project files and folders to compare are:

 - `composer.json`
 - `composer.lock`